WilsonPercival/WilsonPercival/Closing folder bug/closing_folder_bug_eng.md

 ## Steps to reproduce

-1. Откройте проект.
+1. Open the project.
-2. Найдите папку Files на вкладке проекта.
+2. Find  the folder Files in the project bar.
-3. Переместите файл из папки "New Folder 3" в папку "New Folder 2".
+3. Drag files from "New Folder 3" and drop them in "New Folder 2".

 ## Observed result

-Папка "New Folder" закроется.
+"New Folder" closes.

 ![oooi](https://user-images.githubusercontent.com/91274932/146054070-5c400182-2ee7-4c49-a702-f22f8765cc70.gif)

 ## Expected result

-Папка не закрывается.
+"New folder" doesn't close

 ## More details

-Баг не происходит, если повторно перетаскивать файл из папки в папку.
+The bug doesn't happen if you repeatedly drag and drop from folder to folder.

 ![oooi2](https://user-images.githubusercontent.com/91274932/146054133-66cf4adb-0978-42c0-82fb-efb94bb4c3b9.gif)